Company Compliances made easy

 Directors refer to the part of the collective body known as the Board of Directors, that is responsible for controlling, managing and directing the affairs of a company.
 Directors are considered the trustees of the company’s property and money, and they also act as the agents in transactions that are entered into by them on behalf of the company.

 Directors are expected to perform their duties and obligations as rationally diligent persons with skill, knowledge, and experience as the person carrying out functions of a director and of that himself.

 Directors are responsible for controlling, managing and directing the affairs of a company.
 He/She plays multiple roles in the company.
 Hence, a director plays several roles in a company, as an agent, as an employee, as an officer and as a trustee of the company.

-The law requires that every company must have at least 3 directors in case of public limited companies, minimum 2 directors in case of private limited companies and minimum 1 director in case of one person companies.
-A company can have maximum 15 directors.
-The company could appoint more directors by passing the special resolution in its general meeting.
+The law requires that every company must have at least 3 directors in the case of public limited companies, minimum 2 directors in the case of private limited companies and a minimum 1 director in the case of one-person companies.
+A company can have a maximum of 15 directors.
+The company could appoint more directors bypassing the special resolution in its general meeting.

 As per the law, every company needs to appoint a director who has been in India and stayed for not less than 182 days in a previous calendar year.